 DO I NEED A VISA FOR ARGENTINA & BRASIL?

-BEST TIME TO VISIT IGUAZU FALLS
+BEST TIME FOR VISITING IGUAZU FALLS

 This destination can be visited all year round, however, the best time to visit Iguazu Falls is in the cooler winter months between May and September, which is also mid-season with fewer tourists.